 This cute tea salon is known for its imaginative designs, which often feature flowers, mod dots, or pastel butterflies.
-Cake-design company Cake Heights often helps out with hand-painted details.
 From $7 per serving; minimum $300. (good value)

 At this midtown bakery, the details and colors of any cake can be customized to match a bride’s dress and bouquet to perfection.
-Flavors are traditional (chocolate mousse, coconut cream) and not-so-traditional (toasted almond, espresso).
+Flavors are traditional (chocolate mousse, coconut cream) and not so traditional (toasted almond, espresso).
 From $9 per serving; minimum $500.
-Bohl’s other operation, A Simple Cake, provides unadorned cakes for couples who want their florist to add the finishing touch.bakednyc.com
+Owner Lauren Bohl White’s other operation, A Simple Cake which she runs with partner Gail Watson, provides unadorned cakes for couples who want their florist to add the finishing touch.bakednyc.com

-Cookie connoisseurs love baker Emily Dubner’s hand-iced sugar cookies, made from all-natural, local, and seasonal ingredients.
+Cookie connoisseurs love baker and owner Hope Jones’ hand-iced sugar cookies, made from all-natural, seasonal, and often local ingredients.
 Cookies come in a variety of shapes and can be monogrammed.
 A portion of the proceeds go to a charity of the client’s choosing.
-Prices upon request. (ecofriendly)
+From $3 per cookie. (ecofriendly)

 Billy Mayer’s cake-cups (which he arranges in a cake-like tower) combine the texture of a traditional cake with the individual experience of a cupcake.
 Filling options include peanut-butter mousse, candied ginger, strawberry-cayenne jam, and burned-honey cream (paired with a bourbon cake).
 From $7.50 per cake-cup; $10.50 per custom cake-cup.